lin1328/ruri/docs/USAGE.md

 -n, --no-new-privs ..........................: Set NO_NEW_PRIVS flag
 ```

-This argument will set NO_NEW_PRIVS, commands like `sudo` will be unavailable for common user.
+This argument will set NO_NEW_PRIVS, commands like `sudo` will be unavailable for non-privileged user.

 ---